andriusstank/downhill/intro/part1.md

 see that gradient descent is in outright violation of this rule:
 $$\mathbf{a}_{n+1} = \mathbf{a}_n-\gamma\nabla F(\mathbf{a}_n)$$

-We need a _metric tensor_ to relate gradients and variables.
+We need a _metric tensor_ to relate gradients and variables here.
 It's logical when you think about it -- gradient descent moves in the direction of the steepest descent.
 Talking about steepness makes no sense without ability to measure distances.